-As of late 2021, the U.S. Food and Drug Administration (FDA) hasn't recalled Enfamil or Similac formulas over links to a baby's risk of developing NEC.
+As of early 2022, the U.S. Food and Drug Administration (FDA) hasn't recalled Enfamil or Similac formulas over links to a baby's risk of developing NEC.
 (Recalls are actions to remove an unsafe product from the market.)
 Most plaintiffs in infant formula lawsuits claim that Mead Johnson and Abbott Laboratories failed to warn doctors and parents of potential dangers associated with the products, not that the products are inherently dangerous and need to be removed from the market.

 Some parents and guardians (called "plaintiffs" in court) are still filing individual medical malpractice claims against medical professionals and hospitals.
 But a growing number of plaintiffs are shifting the blame to the manufacturers of the formulas.
 The targeted products include, but are not limited to the following: